South Norfolk (constituency): History

 Following the Reform Act 1832 the historic county constituency Norfolk was for the first time split into two, two member, county divisions - East Norfolk and West Norfolk.

 The Reform Act 1867 led, the following year, to the county's redistribution into three, two member, county divisions.
 The three divisions, from the 1868 United Kingdom general election became this one, the North and modified Western division.

 The Southern division had its place of election at Norwich.
 This was the same place of election as the abolished Eastern division.
 In 1868 the same two MPs who had sat for East Norfolk were re-elected for this constituency.

 Under the provisions of the Redistribution of Seats Act 1885, single member constituencies became the norm and greater equalisation in electorate occurred.
 In Norfolk the three, two member, county divisions were changed to six single member seats.
 These were this constituency, a revived East Norfolk, Mid Norfolk, North Norfolk, North West Norfolk and South West Norfolk.

 The Southern division was very agricultural in character.
 The largest town was Diss, which had a population of fewer than 4,000 people in 1900.

+The seat voted in Liberal-affiliated MPs for over three decades until the 1920s, when it briefly alternated between the Labour and Conservative parties, though aside from a brief period of Labour representation between 1945-50, it gradually became a safe Conservative seat for generations, until Labour won it in 2024 for the first time in nearly eight decades.